mpanighetti/dnd5e-magic-items/README.md

 - Damage and condition resistance, vulnerability, and immunity are now grouped together as **Resistances**, **Vulnerabilities**, and **Immunities** respectively.
 - Resistance, vulnerability, and immunity to Poison apply to both the damage type and the Poisoned condition.
 - This document adds a new **Instruments** category of magic items, as described in [Rhythmancy: The Magic of Music](https://github.com/mpanighetti/dnd5e-rhythmancy/blob/main/ch-6-rhythmancy-magic-items.md#magic-item-category-instruments).
+- This document adds a new type of potions known as **Alchemist's Potions**, as described in the Alchemist class by balab, used with permission by the author and credited under **Third-Party Content References**.

 ## License